EasyMapper/Productivity

 I repeated this and completed the scheme, eventually moving the scheme closer to the section being mapped.

-When the outline of the article has a first version ready, I select its text and paste it as a new mind map in EasyMapper.
+When the outline of an article has a first version ready, I select its text and paste it as a new mind map in EasyMapper.
 "First version", yes, because, like the writing of a text, the elaboration of a mind map is iterative, that is, we make several revisions and versions until we reach the desired level of quality.

 An intermediate step in this flow stems from the fact that it happens that some tabs I type in Word don't appear in the copied text and the structure isn't perfect.
-What I do is, before I take it to EasyMapper, paste it first into a simple text editor and hit the advances.
+What I do is, before I take it to EasyMapper, paste it first into a simple text editor and check the advances.

 Summary